-Water chemistry samples will be collected a minimum of three times at each site between June 15 and October 15, 2008.
+Water quality samples will be collected a minimum of three times between June 15 and October 15, 2008.

-QHEI habitat evaluations will be conducted one time between June 15 and October 15, 2008.
-These evaluations will be collected around the same time as one of the electrofishing surveys.
+Habitat evaluations will be conducted one time in 2008 between June 15 and October 15.
+These evaluations will be conducted around the same time as one of the electrofishing passes.